DatVu06/Advent-of-Code/README.md

-## Advent of Code 2024
+## Advent of Code

-All solutions are in Python 3.12.8, will redo some in other languages if I feel like it
+Each year I'll try to finish AoC with a different language!

+- 2024: Python 3.12.8
+- 2025: Scala 3.7.4